 File Early

 If you’re filling out the FAFSA, do so as early as possible to ensure consideration for certain first-come, first-served student grants.
 For the 2025-26 school year, the deadline is June 30, 2026.
-Check with your school’s financial aid office to see if their timeline differs from the federal deadline.
+Bear in mind that the general filing date for the university’s financial aid application is often earlier than FAFSA; check with your school’s financial aid office to verify so you don’t accidentally miss a deadline.

 Consider Taxable Income